-But mostly I will choose based on what happened, and how I felt, when I made art on that particular tablet.
+But mostly I will choose based on what happened, and how I felt, when I made art on that particular standalone drawing tablets.

-If you know you want an iPad, or if you’ve already settled on a Windows tablet, you can be confident that the featured product on this buyer’s guide will be a perfect choice.
+If you know you want Apple iPad, or if you’ve already settled on a Windows graphics tablet, you can be confident that the featured product on this buyer’s guide will be a perfect choice.

 Each of our selections will work wonderfully for you as an artist, and will offer the best value, quality and reliability.

-We will begin this survey of best standalone drawing tablets for artists with an obvious choice – the iPad Pro – perhaps the most popular, widely used and most recommended tablet among artists.
+We will begin this survey of the best standalone drawing tablets for artists with an obvious choice – the Apple iPad Pro – perhaps the most popular, widely used and most recommended standalone drawing tablet among artists.